WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

   - Checking one combination at a time is infeasible
     - If checking a pair of names takes 1 millisecond (i.e. 0.001 second), checking a total of 430 billion combinations between 1 million customer names and 430 thousand sanctioned persons would take roughly 14 years
   - Checking all combinations is inefficient
-    - Most pairs of names are vastly different and should be dismissed quickly as two different people
+    - Most pairs of names are vastly different and should be dismissed quickly as a false match
 - Final approach to address the constraints and challenges in modeling
   1) Bag of words
-     - Quick to compute as a vector space model
+     - Quick to compute as a vector space model to represent a name as a real-valued vector
   2) Binary occurrence (instead of TF-IDF)
      - Very short texts (e.g. names) tend to have noisy TF-IDF values while binary occurrence values are more stable
   3) Tokenization with 3-gram